coloria-dev/coloria/README.md

 ```

 Most methods that accept such a colorspace also accept a string, e.g.,
 `cielab`.

-For example, to interpolate two sRGB colors in OKLAB, and return the
-sRGB:
+As an example, to interpolate two sRGB colors in OKLAB, and return the sRGB:

 ```python
 from colorio.cs import ColorCoordinates